 Truck drivers have a responsibility to control their vehicles and to exercise caution at all times to help avoid causing an accident.
+They have a high duty of care to other drivers on the road, who have no control over a truck driver’s sometimes deadly acts of negligence.
 When a truck driver acts in a way that puts other drivers at risk, he or she may be held liable for any injuries or damages that result.
 To find out more about your legal rights and options as a negligence victim, contact the Abel Law Firm today at (405) 239-7046.

 Types of Truck Driver Negligence

 Any avoidable driver error that causes an accident can be considered an act of negligence.
 Some common actions that could lead to a serious 18-wheeler crash include:

 - Drunk driving or driving under the influence of drugs

 - Texting while driving

 - Failure to yield the right of way

 - Failure to adhere to maintenance inspection laws